Doe Boyle

 Technical Specifications

-Standard classroom materials for writing and illustration should be on hand for drafting and revising written and illustrated observations.
-Paper, pencils, colored pencils, markers, watercolor paints, collage materials, scissors, yarn, string, and glue sticks are among the necessary supplies.
+• Venue-Provided Supplies: Paper, pencils, colored pencils, markers, watercolor paints, collage materials, scissors, yarn, string, natural twigs, stage props, and glue sticks are often among the necessary supplies.